Published on June 16, 2021

 Up to 60% of the US population is estimated to be deficient in magnesium.
 Deficient magnesium levels can be due to insufficient magnesium in the diet, as well as problems with kidney function, alcoholism, and the use of diuretics and proton pump inhibitors.

-The dried blood spot magnesium test measures the amount of magnesium within the red blood cells (RBC), and is a better indicator of magnesium status than the serum magnesium test.
+The dried blood spot magnesium test measures the amount of magnesium within whole blood (which includes magnesium within the red blood cells (RBC) as well as the serum), and is a better indicator of magnesium status than the serum magnesium test.

 The following are included in the Full Elements Panel along with magnesium: